cameronbrown33/theoreticalStarforce/README.md

 either a known mathematical distribution (like cubes or flames) or trials to be run.

-I did shamelessly copy a bunch of the HTML code to get the basic UI working, but the JavaScript is 100% original.
+I did shamelessly copy a bunch of Brendon May's HTML code to get the basic UI working, but the JavaScript is 100% original.